jules2689/trudeau/trudeau/2020-04-18/post_news.md

 My thoughts on that is that we have to be responsible.
-Our committees can meet virtually and we can pass legislation if legislation comes to us, but we think it'sextremely important to live handwork by example and work from home and there's no place -- we should not be sitting in the senate of Canada.
+Our committees can meet virtually and we can pass legislation if legislation comes to us, but we think it'sextremely important to live and work by example and work from home and there's no place -- we should not be sitting in the senate of Canada.
 Canadians have been asked to stay at home.
 We can also work from home and get our jobs done, whether it'sadvocacy or legislation.
 So we have postponed untiljune 2nd.
-Doesn't mean our work is notdone, but I think that traveling across the country at this times not a smart thing to do.
+Doesn't mean our work is notdone, but I think that traveling across the country at this time is not a smart thing to do.
 What are we doing?we're staying home, working andenjoying our families and we'regiving back and as politicians, I think that we have to be very, very cautious, very cautious.